 The small flap size is 6” x 11” to comfortably fit most cats.
 A note of caution: the Endura Flap is very heavy-duty, and could be tough for a kitten to push through.
 It’s always an option to remove some magnets from the flap for easier use if needed!

+We hope this helped answer the question, how big will my cat get to be.
 Have more questions about finding the perfect pet door for your cat?
 We are here to help!
 Please don’t hesitate to reach out to customer service at any time to answer all your pet door questions.